Skip to main content

 }

-Bind to a Collection of Objects (Lookup Mode)
+# Bind to the Collection of Objects (Lookup Mode)

-To bind the ComboBoxEdit to a collection of objects, use the DisplayMember and ValueMember properties.
+To bind the ComboBoxEdit to the collection of objects, use DisplayMember and ValueMember properties.

 The DisplayMember property specifies a source field name whose values are used as item display text.

 The ValueMember property specifies a source field name whose values are used as actual item values.
-If this property is not specified, the ComboBoxEdit returns a source object itself.
+If this property is not specified, the ComboBoxEdit returns the source object.

 <dxe:ComboBoxEdit